 More Info: University College

-The Honors College includes talented students of all majors and offers smaller, close-knit classes that are intellectually challenging and engaging.
-Honors classes include special sections of regular courses that are designed to prepare you for postgraduate study and leadership.
-Entrance into the Honors College is invitation-only and incoming students are automatically considered for admission at the time of their enrollment.
+The Honors College includes talented students of all majors and offers smaller classes that are intellectually challenging, hands-on and project-based.
+Honors students chart their path through a combination of coursework and experiences that engage them in service, professional development, research, study abroad, and life experiences that facilitate their success as future leaders.
+All first-year Honors College freshmen live on campus with other honors students in a supportive, close-knit community designed to help them succeed.
+Entrance into the Honors College is by invitation-only and incoming students are automatically considered for admission at the time of their enrollment.

-- The Honors College offers unique opportunities like priority registration, eligibility to honors scholarships, financial assistance for research and more.
+- Provides unique benefits like priority registration, eligibility to honors scholarships, financial assistance for research and more

 More Info: Honors College